 Holders of valid Schengen visas are still subject to immigration control upon arrival in the Schengen Area and are not necessarily guaranteed entry into any of the Schengen countries, even though they may hold a valid Schengen visa for these countries.

-Following visa categories are considered Short stay visas:
+Following visa categories are considered short-stay visas (Schengen visas):